 Professor Felix Mormann presented current work on clean energy law and policy at the University of Texas’ 2015 Austin Electricity Conference.
 The invitation-only conference brings together a carefully selected group of scholars, financiers, entrepreneurs, regulators and policymakers to discuss current trends in electricity markets and regulation.
 Professor Mormann presented a comparative analysis of the renewable energy deployment and integration experiences of California, Texas, and Germany.
 Professor Mormann’s scholarship explores the financial, regulatory and policy challenges along the path to an environmentally and economically sustainable energy future.
 He teaches in the areas of contracts, environmental law, energy law, and climate change.
 In addition to being a Professor at Miami Law, he is also a Faculty Fellow at Stanford University’s Steyer-Taylor Center for Energy Policy and Finance.

-Professor James W. Nickel recently gave a lecture on economic and social rights at the Universidad de los Andes School of Law in Bogota, Colombia.
-He also presented his paper on personal deserts and human rights in Steve Ratner's Justice in International Law seminar at the University of Michigan Law School.
+Professor James Nickel recently spoke at the annual meeting of the American Society of International Law (ASIL) in Washington D.C. on a panel discussing “Overloading International Human Rights Law.”
 Professor Nickel holds a joint appointment in the Philosophy Department and the Law School.
 He teaches and writes in human rights law and theory, political philosophy, philosophy of law, and constitutional law.